espen795/Likeback-Tinder-Likes/README.md

 <h3>Feature improvements</h3>
 Creating a combined mode where both local storage and remote mode is used.
-Some functionality to allow user to actually view a profile before liking back
+Some functionality to allow user to actually view a profile before liking back Customise amount of tries per run in config

 <h3>Bugs</h3>
 None that I am aware of